pkro/Design-patterns-in-Java-notes/readme.md

 ## Unrelated intellij notes

 - Just typing `new Person("John")`, then `str-alt-v` to introduce local variable to turn it into `Person john = new Person("John")`
+- same with alt-enter, "introduce local variable"
-- typing an expression with .var at the end, e.g. `"fdf".var` creates whole `String varname = "fdf"`
+- or typing an expression with .var at the end, e.g. `"fdf".var` creates whole `String varname = "fdf"`
+- writing a constructor, putting the cursor in the parameters and alt+enter -> bind constructor parameters to fields creates all fields and assigns them in the constructor

+## General java notes

+- [Map.merge](`https://www.nurkiewicz.com/2019/03/mapmerge-one-method-to-rule-them-all.html`) is VERY useful to update maps, e.g. add to an existing field, create a new field if it doesn't exist or even delete it if the value given is null:

+    Map<String, Integer> myWordCounterMap = new Map<>();
+    words.forEach(word ->
+            // or just Integer::sum instead of (prev, one) -> prev + one
+            myWordCounterMap.merge(word, 1, (prev, one) -> prev + one)
+    );

+- It's also thread safe with `ConcurrentHashMap`

 ## SOLID principles